MeMstudios/node-api/README.md

 You should see the two tests pass.
 One tests the endpoint is responding,
 the other tests the actual datetime function.

+Description
+---
+This is a skeleton structure for a REST API.
+The server and app files are split up so you can test app without running the server.
+Add more utility functions to util.js and more endpoints to app.js.
+I would eventually split them into two test suites.
+Next step would be adding database access.